git-ecosystem/git-credential-manager/docs/development.md

 password=<PASSWORD><LF>
 ```

-For more information about how Git interacts with credential helpers, please read Git's [documentation](https://git-scm.com/docs/gitcredentials#_custom_helpers).
+For more information about how Git interacts with credential helpers, please read Git's documentation on [custom helpers][custom-helpers].

 ### Attaching to a running process